What is mission?

 The Mission and Giving Group

 The Mission and Giving Group is a sub-committee of the Parochial Church Council (PCC) that plans and coordinates our giving as a church to Christian work and other charitable causes.
-We meet 3 times a year to monitor existing church commitments, to plan Giving Days (November/ May), and to arrange speakers/materials etc. Current group members are: Sharon Neufeld, Helen Druiff, Andrew Lea, Ewa Allen, Maggie Tate, Miranda Garfoot and Nick Moir.
+We meet 3 times a year to monitor existing church commitments, to plan Giving Days (November/ May), and to arrange speakers/materials etc. Current group members are: Sharon Neufeld, Helen Druiff, Andrew Lea, Ewa Allen, Maggie Tate, Miranda Garfoot, Mark Thomas and Nick Moir.

 How do we plan our giving?